Avestan: Alphabet

-The script used for writing Avestan developed during the 3rd or 4th century AD.
+The script used for writing Avestan developed during the 3rd or 4th century CE.
 By then the language had been extinct for many centuries, and remained in use only as a liturgical language of the Avesta canon.
 As is still the case today, the liturgies were memorized by the priesthood and recited by rote.

 The script devised to render Avestan was natively known as Din dabireh "religion writing".
 It has 53 distinct characters and is written right-to-left.
-Among the 53 characters are about 30 letters that are – through the addition of various loops and flourishes – variations of the 13 graphemes of the cursive Pahlavi script (i.e. "Book" Pahlavi) that is known from the post-Sassanian texts of Zoroastrian tradition.
+Among the 53 characters are about 30 letters that are – through the addition of various loops and flourishes – variations of the 13 graphemes of the cursive Pahlavi script (i.e. Book Pahlavi) that is known from the post-Sasanian texts of Zoroastrian tradition.
 These symbols, like those of all the Pahlavi scripts, are in turn based on Aramaic script symbols.
 Avestan also incorporates several letters from other writing systems, most notably the vowels, which are mostly derived from Greek minuscules.
 A few letters were free inventions, as were also the symbols used for punctuation.
 Also, the Avestan alphabet has one letter that has no corresponding sound in the Avestan language; the character for /l/ (a sound that Avestan does not have) was added to write Pazend texts.

 The Avestan script is alphabetic, and the large number of letters suggests that its design was due to the need to render the orally recited texts with high phonetic precision.
 The correct enunciation of the liturgies was (and still is) considered necessary for the prayers to be effective.